Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Update Class Object Dictionary Item

-Dictionary Object is part of Windows Scripting Language and needs to create an Object in VBA with the following statement:
+The Dictionary object is part of the Windows Scripting Runtime library and can be created in VBA with the following statement:

 Dim D as Object